• Home

 If the reception begins as soon as the ceremony is over, you can use “following the ceremony”.
 You can also note if there is a cocktail hour, or specify dinner and/or dancing start times.

-You could include details such as transportation arrangements.
+You could include details like transportation arrangements or parking instructions.

 6. Attire